Magikcraft/smac/README.md

 Manages dockerised Minecraft servers for developing and deploying Javascript Minecraft plugins written using [Scriptcraft](https://github.com/walterhiggins/ScriptCraft) and the [Scriptcraft Modular Architecture](https://github.com/Magikcraft/scriptcraft-modular-arch).

+## Note for users on Windows

+See this [issue comment](https://github.com/Magikcraft/smac/issues/7#issuecomment-785122292) to enable this to work on Windows.

 ## Install

 ```bash